Today

 Wonderful Town: Walking Tour with Jamie Bernstein

-Washington Square Hotel 103 Waverly Place, NY
+Washington Square Hotel 103 Waverly Place, NY, United States

 Join a unique walking tour with Maestro Leonard Bernstein’s daughter Jamie and explore the crooked streets of Greenwich Village which inspired the great 20th-century musical 'Wonderful Town'.
 It begins – as the musical does – at Washington Square and Waverly Place!
 New starting point: Meet at Northwest corner of 14th St and 7th Ave.
 Please assemble at 3:45pm